Azure-Samples/digital-twins-samples-csharp/device-connectivity/readme.md

 * `SasToken`

 >Note: You have already generated a SAS Token from a configured Key on the Keystore API.
 To generate a valid token, you will need to know your device's MAC address.
 Remove all columns (:) from the address and capitalize the value.
 E.g.: If your MAC address is `18:36:ba:0c:85:13`, the expected value would be `1836BA0C8513`.
 Please ensure this value is also reflected on the `HardwareId` property of your Topology Device.
-If you need to override the hardwareId you can simply edit Program.cs and manually set the hardwareId.
+If you need to override the identifier you can simply edit Program.cs and manually set the `hardwareId` variable.

 Examples of configuration
 ```